CBroemse/SimilaritYWriter20/README.md

 A function that can compare any two lists:

+     this will be the main example being used trhoughout this program

+     *> let li = ["AAABB","AABAA","AAA","BBBAA"]
+     *> let bonelist = li

+     we compare all lines and atoms of this list.
+     The aim is to find the most general rules that can 'maybe' help our understanding.

 ######  STEP 1: Examine

 There is an syntactic level and a conceptual level